richterific/data-analytics-capstone/README.md

 ### 5. Share
 I made csv files for each finding and uploaded them to Tableau to make charts.
 ### 6. Act
-A Google Slides presentation puts the analysis in context and includes conclusions about the data and suggestions for next steps.
+A PowerPoint presentation puts the analysis in context and includes conclusions about the data and suggestions for next steps.